-This equation results in a factor close to 1 up to about 300 seconds (5 minutes), after which the factor begins to degrade, as the mission time deviates from rule R[9.5.1.2].
-At around 7 minutes, the factor already approaches 0.8, penalizing flight score (Subsection 9.7.1) on the battery.
-From approximately 9 minutes, the equation already uses its minimum value, 0.1.
+This equation results in a factor close to 1 up to approximately 300 grams; beyond this point, the factor begins to degrade.
+This degradation occurs because increased battery weight allows for more powerful motorization.
+Around 420 grams, the factor approaches 0.8, penalizing the flight score (Subsection 9.8.3 and Subsection 9.8.2) for that round.
+At approximately 520 grams, the equation already applies its minimum value of 0.2.

-9.7.4 "Accuracy" of Payload Bonus [per flight battery]
+9.8.6 "Accuracy" of Payload Bonus [per flight battery]